ProactiveProgrammers/collatz-creation-starter/writing/reflection.md

 `poetry run collatzcreator --minimum 1 --maximum 100 --display`

+TODO: Although it is not absolutely required, try to run your program with the largest input value specified in the project description on the Project Euler web site.
+If you can get your program to produce the correct output, then include the output of the program in that configuration in an additional fenced code block.

 ## Source Code

 ### Describe in detail how the following source code works